Catholics & Bible

 how many pallbearers do you need

-Typically, a catholic funeral will have 6 to 8 pallbearers.
+Typically, a Catholic funeral will have 6 to 8 pallbearers.
 Since pallbearers are charged with the responsibility of moving the casket, its design may influence the number of pallbearers.

 Most caskets, especially for mature adults, come with six handles, three on each side thus requiring six pallbearers and probably an extra two to relieve the rest in turns.